-- Sharryn Byers - Neurosurgical Clinical Consultant at Nepean Hospital.
+- Suzanne Hadlow - Acting Clinical Nurse Consultant in Trauma and Surgery at Nepean Hospital.

-- Julie-Ann Horn - A/Clinical Nurse Consultant, Blood and Blood Products with NBMLHD.
+- Julie-Ann Horn - Clinical Nurse Consultant, Blood and Blood Products with NBMLHD.

 - Naomi Houston - Stomal Therapy Nurse specialist for the NBMLHD.
 In 2016, Naomi was seconded to the Centre for Nursing and Midwifery Research through Nepean Hospital’s Skills and Talent Enhancement Program.
 Naomi set up the Stomal Therapy Link Nurse Program which was designed to equip ‘Link nurses’ with basic stoma knowledge to assist patients and to refer problematic cases. quantitative research project in 2017.

 - Louise Maher - Clinical Nurse Consultant, in Cancer Care, in the NBMHLD.
 Louise previously researched mouth changes in gero-oncology patients receiving two cycles of chemotherapy for lung cancer using a time-series design.